 Books Read in 2018: 4

-On a whim, I downloaded a sample of the novel An Ember in Ashes by Sabaa Tahir.
+On a whim, I downloaded a sample of the novel An Ember in the Ashes by Sabaa Tahir.
 I’m liking the 25-ish pages I’ve read so far.
 I like how the author writes in a very simple style that conveys a lot of information with few words.
 And damn, the words have been quite powerful so far.
 Those Martial Empire assholes, especially the Masked ones, are pretty cruel… We’ll see if I want to buy it by the time the sample ends!

 Movies Watched in 2018: 0